 - Submit the following documents to CCI

-- Transcripts: Initially, unofficial college transcripts verifying general education courses, vocational nursing courses, or previous degree courses; high school and/or foreign transcripts must be translated, evaluated and certified equivalent to a 12th grade US education.
-If selected for admission to the program, the student must submit OFFICIAL transcripts within the first two weeks of the start date.
+- Transcripts: Official college transcripts verifying general education courses, vocational nursing courses, or previous degree courses must be submitted with the application; high school and/or foreign transcripts must be translated, evaluated and certified equivalent to a 12th grade US education.

 - Verification of health care work and/or volunteer experience: signed documentation from a health care employer(s) and/or authorized facility supervisor on official letterhead of the facility that includes applicant name and contact information, place of work/volunteer, type of work/volunteer (direct patient care), dates employed or volunteer hours.